Arnold’s Country Kitchen

 605 8th Ave.
 S., The Gulch

-Arnold's is only open on weekdays but we heard so much about the fried chicken and Meat & Three options there that we paid a visit—it was well worth it for an all-around authentic experience.
+Opened in 1982 and still family-owned, Arnold's is only open for lunch on weekdays, but we heard so much about the fried chicken and Meat & Three options that we paid a visit—it was well worth it for an all-around authentic experience.
+Their James Beard award for American Classics is well deserved.

 15 Hermitage Ave., Downtown